Iceland

 Capitalist economists have never factored the environment or health and safety into the real cost of production.
 When will we ever learn?

-We left Saelingsdalsvegur behind us and drove through the treeless and electricity drenched lands to lake Laugarvatn in the southlands.
+We left Sælingsdalsvegur behind us and drove through the treeless and electricity-drenched lands to lake Laugarvatn in the southlands.

 Sunday, July 23, 2017

 Along our route we stopped at the cindered remains of the volcanic aftermath at Grábrók.
-Cinder cones, laver, and devastation fills this place and directly reminds you of what Iceland is.
+Cinder cones, lava, and devastation fill this place and directly remind you of what Iceland is.

 In Borgarbyggð we stopped for the obligatory latte and exposed ourselves to a very underwhelming Icelandic history museum.
 The history of Iceland is rich and complicated.
-It is too bad that this museum did not communicate this richness.
+It's too bad that this museum did not communicate this richness.

 Monday, July 24, 2017

-Thingvellir national park is a flat expanse of land covered by wild geraniums and many other wildflowers and shrubs.
+Thingvellir National Park is a flat expanse of land covered by wild geraniums and many other wildflowers and shrubs.
 This vast flatland is framed by Lake Thingvallavatn, high volcanic mountains, and the North American and Eurasian tectonic plates.
 Enormous underground tectonic forces push these two mammoth land masses apart at a rate of two centimeters a year.
-In a world that is literally pushing itself apart, the Thingvellir national park is serene, peaceful, and unaware of it all.
+In a world that is literally pushing itself apart, Thingvellir National Park is serene, peaceful, and unaware of it all.

 Drinking beer in a geothermally heated spa, overlooking a deep-blue lake, is the best way to relax after a long day of hiking and touring.
 This is exactly what Julia and I did to end this great and glorious day.